hacktoon/nami/README.md

 ## ROADMAP

 #### TectonicsTileMap
-- Pass RegionTileMap setValue to send noise point to generate continents in plate
-- Create PlateMatrix
-  - For each region origin => set noise for each scanline fill
 - Create plate adjacency from regiongroup map
   - Convergent
     - OO : Island Arc + trench